different types of stretching different types of stretching

 But in Static stretching, the person needs to stretch their body parts to the farthest limit and then strictly hold the position for a while.
 Static stretching is an astounding cooling-down stretch exercise for faster recovery of tired muscles.

 It will improve your range of movement and increase your flexibility of muscles, and stretching is always outstanding for reducing the amount of tension produced on your strengths.
-Hence, you should expect the same relaxation in Static stretching results.
+Hence, you should expect the same relaxation in Static stretching6 results.

 6. Isometric Stretching